 How To Drive An ATV In Marrakech Palm Grove

-Our agency gives you the chance to enjoy this adventure in maximum safety in the Marrakech Palm Grove.
+Our agency gives you the chance to enjoy this adventure in maximum safety in Marrakech Palm Grove.

 No need for a driver’s license to drive ATV as you will drive on tracks only.

-Only need to be 16 age and over (with parent authorization if 16 age or 17age).
+Only need to be 16 age and over (with parental authorization if 16 age or 17age).
 The guide invites us to sit down and informs us that he will soon do our training.
 We receive Morocco scarves and a regulation that must be signed by each participant.
 This is an international safety regulation applied to Quad (ATV) & Spider trips.
 The guide gets on an ATV and shows us how to start the engine, how the brakes work, and how to accelerate.
 We are told to use only the ATV brake when braking.
 At first glance, it seems quite simple and everyone is looking forward to venturing into the desert.
 One instructor fixes our scarves on our heads, another gives us goggles.
 I recommend that you do not take your sunglasses because they will confuse you more or there is a risk of losing them.
-It is forbidden to wear sandals, a hat or contact lenses.
-I recommend that you leave your valuables at the hotel, that you do not have them with you because you may lose them while driving.
+It is forbidden to wear sandals, a hat, or contact lenses.
+I recommend that you leave your valuables at the hotel and that you do not have them with you because you may lose them while driving.

 Everyone receives a helmet.
 Wearing a safety helmet is mandatory.
 The guide informs us that during the trip, the ATV is driven by only one driver.
-The vast majority of tourists are at the first experience of this kind.
+The vast majority of tourists are at their first experience of this kind.
 Everyone ventures to drive the ATV through the desert dunes.
-For the last time, the guide warns us to keep the minimum distance between ATVs, is to have between 15 – 20 meters.
+For the last time, the guide warns us to keep the minimum distance between ATVs, which is to have between 15 – 20 meters.
 On the route, do not deviate from the road and follow the group leader, and if we want to stop for various reasons, do not do it without informing the group leader.
-I forgot to tell you that it is forbidden to use the camera, video or telephone while driving an ATV.
+I forgot to tell you that it is forbidden to use a camera, video, or telephone while driving an ATV.
 Don’t panic because there is a cameraman on the whole trip who takes pictures and films you.

 Before entering the desert we do short training to get used to driving the ATV.
 Please, ask your instructor for all your concerns about this adventure!!!